 Essential Responsibilities, Duties & Tasks

-70% The Resident Advocate (RA) assists the Case Manager and Therapeutic Case Manager Supervisor in providing domestic violence education, parenting support, and other life skills as needed to residential families to promote safety and well-being.
+70% The Resident Advocate (RA) assists the Case Manager and Sand Point Residential Case Manager in providing domestic violence education, parenting support, and other life skills as needed to residential families to promote safety and well-being.
 Aids in enforcing program rules, mediates resident conflict and provides information and referral.
 Assists in completing assessments and updating case plans as needed.
 Assists in ensuring services are documented.
 Facilitates problem solving and provides crisis intervention services to residents as needed.
 Informs Supervisor when issues arises involving resident and/or resident children on off hours.
 Read the shift change log at the beginning of each shift and document any relevant details that occur during each shift.

 Welcome new residents and provide an orientation to the program that includes safety and security procedures, program policies and procedures, and general information about how to access services.
 Follow up as necessary with the support team to ensure that the resident needs are met.
 Maintain a close working relationship with public and private agencies involved with the family to support housing stability

 Advocates, promotes and practices cultural sensitivity and competency in all day-to-day interaction.
 Advocates for residents who voice complaints, concerns and grievances, when appropriate; and coordinates and facilitates mediation when needed.

 Monitor the camera system and open the door for volunteers, residents and other authorized guests.

 10% Assist with clerical projects and data entry into client database.
 Complete daily service log and all necessary documentation during shift; assist with client satisfaction or exit surveys.
 Monitor proper functioning of equipment and report any needed repairs to the appropriate staff.